mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 .. #how can that be simulated?

 As the signal center frequencies and bandwidths of the 802.11 and 802.15.4 models are not identical, the dimensional analog model needs to be used, instead of the scalar analog model.
 The scalar analog model represents signals with a scalar signal power, and a constant center frequency and bandwidth.
-The scalar model cannot handle the situation when the spectrums of two signals overlap (but not identical).
+The scalar model can only handle situations when the spectrums of two signals are identical or don't overlap at all.
 When using the dimensional analog model, signal power can change in both time and frequency.
 This model is also able to calculate the interference of signals whose spectrums partially overlap.

 .. #whats a radio medium module?